cisco/mindmeld/docs/source/userguide/kb.rst

 	  'size_prices': []}]
 	  ...

-To define sorting by distance for finding best matches with user's current location taken into account we specify the ``_sort_type`` parameter to be ``distance`` and specify origin location via ``_sort_location`` parameter.
-In the following example we try to find the closest restaurant from the center of San Francisco.
+To define sorting by distance based on certain origin location we can specify the ``_sort_type`` parameter to be ``distance`` and specify origin location in ``_sort_location`` parameter.
+In the following example we try to find the closest restaurant from the center of San Francisco:

 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')